chrisekelley/coconut/README.md

 Within the Cordova container, you can set parameters to wipe the app cache, which will completely reset the app.
 See its [README](https://github.com/chrisekelley/kiwi-cordova/blob/master/README.md#updates) for more info.

+The app uses the [Cordova Local-Notification Plugin](https://github.com/katzer/cordova-plugin-local-notifications) to check for updates when the app is running in the background.
+CoconutUtils.scheduleCheckVersion() has the code for this.

 ## Internationalization (i18n)